obvios/fetch-recipes-app/README.md

 # Focus Areas: What specific areas of the project did you prioritize?
 Why did you choose to focus on these areas?
 1. Architecture: I prioritized setting up a Clean Architecture to establish clear boundaries, maintain single responsibility, and emphasize testability.
 With a clear separation of concerns, the project becomes more scalable and maintainable, which I believe adds long-term value.

+2. Unit Testing: I dedicated time to setting up mocks and testing across the domain, data access, and presentation layers.
+This approach allowed me to validate business logic, data handling, and state management independently.

 # Time Spent: Approximately how long did you spend working on this project?
 How did you allocate your time?
 I spent approximately 6-7 hours on this project.
 I allocated time as follows:
 - 25%: Creating a technical design document and defining core components